Temporary protected status: History

 Deferred Enforced Departure is a status similar to temporary protected status.
 It covers those who formerly had TPS from certain countries prior to its termination.
 It is active for Liberia through March 30, 2020 and covers those who had TPS as of the termination of the second most recent TPS designation of Liberian on September 30, 2007.
 Liberians covered by DED, as well as some Liberians not covered by DED, may be eligible for permanent resident status (a Green Card) under recently enacted legislation known as Liberian Refugee Immigration Fairness Act (LRIF).

-The Trump administration tried to end temporary protected status for certain individuals of certain nationalities, while advocacy groups instead recommended that people with temporary protected status be allowed to apply for permanent residency status.
+The Trump administration tried to end temporary protected status for certain individuals of certain nationalities, while advocacy groups recommended that people with temporary protected status be allowed to apply for permanent residency status.

 The 2021 United States Supreme Court case Sanchez v.
 Mayorkas affirmed that temporary protected status only granted legal status to remain in the country and was not equivalent to lawful admission into the country.
 Thus, those immigrants that had entered the country unlawfully but had received temporarily protected status are ineligible to apply for permanent resident status simply through virtue of their temporary protected status.

-As of March 2024 there were 1.2 million people eligible for or receiving TPS in the United States, and Venezuelans were the largest group.
+As of March 2025 there were 1.2 million people eligible for or receiving TPS in the United States, and Venezuelans were the largest group.

-On October 3, 2025, the U.S Supreme Court ruled in a 6-3 majority to end temporary protected status for 600,000 Venezuelans and 500,000 Haitians who were granted protection.
+President Trump issued Proclamation 10888, titled "Guaranteeing the States Protection Against Invasion", which mandated various actions.
+Executive Order 14165 terminated various programs.
+Paroled individuals are only to be admitted, or allowed to remain in the U.S., if they show an urgent humanitarian need or if they can contribute significantly to the United States.
+This change creates uncertainty as to whether individuals who would have previously been granted temporary status under one of the categorical parole programs, or who are currently in the United States under one of those programs, will now be able to come into or stay in the United States.